smwhite/Old-Graphics-Code/PA10/readme.txt

 make
 ./Tutorial

-Beginning of Pinball
-You can move the box around the board with the arrow keys and it can collide with the sphere and make it move around the board.
-And the cylinder is just a static unmovable object that the box and sphere can collide with controls
+The Solar System
+-All NINE planets are included (because pluto is still a planet in my heart) -Four planets have moons: Earth, Mars, Jupiter, and Neptune -Two planets have rings: Saturn and Uranus
+-All planets rotate and orbit at different speeds

+controls

-Left Arrow: moves camera left
+A: moves camera left

-Right Arrow: moves camera right
+D: moves camera right

-Up Arrow: moves camera up
+W: moves camera up

-Down Arrow: moves camera down
+S: moves camera down

+P: Increases the rotation and orbit speed of everything

+M: Decreases the rotation and orbit speed of everything(If decreased low enough it will pause everything and if decreased lower it will reverse the orbit of everything)

+Up Arrow: Zoom In

+Down Arrow: Zoom Out